 Butler University Audition Option

-High school seniors participating in the competition may use their performance as an audition for admission into the Butler University School of Music as well as music scholarship funding.
-Students must apply to Butler University as a voice major by the November 1 Early Action deadline via the Common Application or Butler Application in order to utilize this option.
-Note: students must be admitted academically to Butler University in order to be admitted into the School of Music.
+High school seniors participating in the competition may use their BUVC performances as an audition for admission into the Butler University School of Music as well as music scholarship funding.
+All auditions for admission into the School of Music will be held virtually for the 2021 audition season.
+To utilize this option, students must apply to Butler University as a voice major via the Common App or Butler Application and are highly encouraged to complete their application before submitting their BUVC Round 1 performance video.
+The pre-screening requirement for vocal applicants is waived for students using the BUVC audition option.
+Please note, students must be admitted academically to Butler University in order to be admitted into the School of Music.
 Students may still audition prior to receiving their academic admission decision.
 Questions?
-Email firstname.lastname@example.org or call 317-940-9065.
+Email email@example.com or call 317-940-9065.

 A $40 registration fee is required to register for the event.
-There are no additional charges for concerts, workshops, or events.
-The collaborative pianist’s fees are included.
+There are no additional charges for master classes, workshops, or other event content.
 The registration fee is not refundable.
 We aim to make the competition accessible to all interested singers.
-If the entry fee is prohibitive, please contact Dr. Zenobi directly (email@example.com).
-Remember, space is limited to 25 singers so apply early!
+If the entry fee is prohibitive, please contact Dr. Zenobi directly (firstname.lastname@example.org).

-Dr. Dana Zenobi, Instructor of Voice, Butler University Vocal Competition Director
+Dr. Dana Zenobi, Assistant Professor of Voice, Butler University Vocal Competition Director

 Dr. Oliver Worthington, Assistant Professor of Voice, Butler Opera Theatre Director

 Oliver Worthington, baritone, has performed extensively as an opera singer, oratorio soloist and recitalist in Texas before moving to Indianapolis to join the faculty at Butler University.
 He has appeared with regional opera companies like South Texas Lyric Opera, San Antonio Opera, San Antonio Symphony, Hill Country Lyric, Austin Opera and Lone Star Lyric in diverse roles from Eisenstein in Die Fledermaus to Mamma Agatha in Viva la Mamma.
 Other roles include Count Gil in Il Segreto di Susanna, Bruschino in Il Signor Bruschino, Dr. Greg in Gallantry, The Duke of Plaza Toro in The Gondoliers, Le Podestat in Le Docteur Miracle and others in more traditional repertoire.
-Dr. Worthington maintains a full schedule as an educator and performer and serves as the President of The Fritz and Lavinia Jensen Foundation (www.jensenfoundation.org), a non-profit dedicated to supporting the arts with cash prizes to young singers.
 Read full bio here.